 - An affidavit on Rs.10/- Non judicial Stamp Paper duly attested by Notary Public affixed with proper notarial Stamp giving the status of the unit, machinery installed, power requirement etc. as per the prescribed format

 - Purchase bill of machinery installed.

 - Photo copy of valid consent letter from pollution control committee of that state.

 The government of India has been doing its best to support the MSME ecosystem, it is high time that startups realise the basket of benefits that MSME registration brings to the business.
 We at Wazzeer have been constantly watching and updating entrepreneurs with best options brought by policy makers.
 One such highly appreciated initiative is MSME Registration.
-You can get your business MSME registered for INR 1000/- at Wazzeer, we promise you a glitch free project delivery powered by technology.
+You can get your business MSME registered at Wazzeer, we promise you a glitch free project delivery powered by technology.

 Happy to help, let’s connect 🙂